DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 other workflows, which means the decision for which workflow to run does not require any LLM oversight.

+The auto workflow can be triggered with the command --aw.

 ## Implementation Progression

 Each UserSpecification file has an implementation progression which establishes